Linguistic intergroup bias

-Coined by Anne Maass and her colleagues, linguistic intergroup bias is a model of stereotype maintenance (Whitley & Kite, 2010).
-This model states that positive ingroup descriptions and negative outgroup descriptions are abstract and vague, while negative ingroup descriptions and positive outgroup descriptions are specific and observable.
-Abstract statements are vague and harder to prove wrong, while, concrete statements are specific, and easy to brush off as exceptions to the rule, therefore keeping stereotypes intact (Whitley & Kite, 2010).
-Linguistic intergroup bias is more likely to occur when outgroup members are performing a group stereotype consistent action.
-This implies that the linguistic intergroup bias is a cognitive process that requires little motivation (Maass, et al. 1989).
+Linguistic intergroup bias is a term coined by Anne Maass and her colleagues.
+It is a model of stereotype maintenance stating that positive in-group descriptions and negative out-group descriptions are abstract and vague, while negative in-group descriptions and positive out-group descriptions are specific and observable.
+Linguistic intergroup bias is more likely to occur when out-group members are performing a group stereotype consistent action.
+This implies that the linguistic intergroup bias is a cognitive process that requires little motivation.